15 Best Running Trails In Denver You Can Visit Today

 The last trail on our list is this 6.1km circular trail, which takes an average of 1 hour and 10 minutes to complete, so it should provide enough of a workout for beginner and experienced runners alike.

-The trail connects to a number of other trails too, so you could use it as a starting point for a longer run if you so wish, but this gorgeous riverside trail should provide you with plenty of great scenery along the way!
+The trail connects to a number of other trails, too, so you could use it as a starting point for a longer run if you so wish.
+This gorgeous riverside trail in Denver should provide you with plenty of great scenery along the way!

 Final Thoughts

-We hope that you’ve enjoyed our guide to some of the best running trails you can find in Denver.
+We hope you’ve enjoyed our guide to some of the best running trails in Denver.

 Hopefully you get the chance to visit some of these trails soon, enjoy!